metal3-io/metal3-docs/design/how-ironic-works.md

 node.

-In order to assert this configuration at boot time, a dedicated DHCP server on semi-dedicated "provisioning" network should be leveraged.
+In order to assert this configuration at boot time, a dedicated DHCP server on a semi-dedicated "provisioning" network should be leveraged.
 This network may be reused by other services and systems, but can also be leveraged in the case of hardware discovery.
 The most important factor is that this network does not have an external DHCP server attached.